nestorivan/neo-rpg/README.md

 ## Compromises

-There are some compromises made in this project because of time constraints:
+There were some compromises made in this project because of time constraints:

 - There is no database, all data is stored in memory
 - There is no authentication